Note: Practice quizzes are available only for those sections of the manual covering rules of the road (Chapters 4 through 11 and Road Signs).

 Your driver license will be revoked for at least one year if you operate or allow another person to operate your uninsured vehicle, or if the DMV receives evidence that you were involved in a traffic crash without being insured.
 If the insurance coverage for your vehicle has expired, you must turn in the license plates and registration to a motor vehicle office.
 If the vehicle is removed from the road and not being driven, you must return the plates or you can face civil penalties or registration suspension and/or license suspension.

-Your driver license will also be suspended indefinitely if you fail to file an accident report, submit a bad check or incur a credit card charge back for DMV fees, fail to pay child support, fail to pay taxes or fail to fulfill a court judgment that results from a traffic accident.
-This suspension will be in effect until you correct the condition that led to the suspension.
+Your driver license will also be suspended indefinitely if you fail to file an accident report, fail to pay child support, fail to pay taxes or fail to fulfill a court judgment that results from a traffic accident.
+This suspension will be in effect until you correct the condition that led to the suspension

 The Point System